50 YEARS of RELIABILITY: The HISTORY of BLH NOBEL

 The Nobel part of the BLH Nobel history originates from the Swedish arms technology company Bofors, shaped under the ownership of world-renowned inventor Alfred Nobel.

-In the late 1950s Bofors started a new business branch within weighing that initially focused on laboratory weighing then expanded to include industrial weighing.
+In the late 1950s, Bofors started a new business branch that initially focused on laboratory weighing, and then expanded to include industrial weighing.
 The company manufactured and developed high accuracy load cells.
-One product in particular played an important role in the company’s success; the patented KIS load cell, known for its resistance to twisting forces and side forces.
+One product in particular played an important role in the company’s success: the patented KIS load cell, known for its resistance to twisting forces and side forces.

-In 1976 Bofors acquired BLH Electronic and in the mid-80s, the Bofors load cell division formed a new company that became Nobel Elektronik, then Thermo Electron.
+In 1976, Bofors acquired BLH Electronics and in the mid-80s, the Bofors load cell division formed a new company that became Nobel Elektronik, then Thermo Electron.

-As Vishay Intertechnology grew through innovations and acquisitions, its resistive foil technology products became non-core businesses.
-In 2010, Vishay Intertechnology spun off these non-core businesses into an independent company listed on the New York Stock Exchange: Vishay Precision Group (NYSE: VPG).
+As Vishay Intertechnology grew through innovations and acquisitions to one of the world’s largest manufacturer of electronic components, its resistive foil technology products became non-core businesses.
+In 2010, these businesses spun out into an independent company listed on the New York Stock Exchange: Vishay Precision Group (NYSE: VPG).

 VPG is an internationally recognized designer, manufacturer and marketer of systems and components based on its resistive foil technology, sensors, and sensor-based systems; specializing in the growing markets of stress, force, weight, pressure, and current measurements.

-BLH Nobel is one of the brands in the VPG weighing and control systems portfolio, alongside KELK and VPG Onboard Weighing.
+BLH Nobel is one of the brands in the VPG weighing and control systems portfolio, alongside KELK, Gleeble and VPG Onboard Weighing.